ESN2022/Kanaan_Lab3/README.md

 # Kanaan_Lab3

 #A. Introduction
 In this lab we use the DE10-Lite's ADXL345 embedded accelerometer to display acceleration on the x, y, and z axis.
-The acceleormeter communication was done through an I2C bus.
+The accelerometer communication was done through an I2C bus.

 #B. System architecture
 Here is a basic design of our Qsys design